rackerlabs/rackspace-how-to/content/rackspace-monitoring/rackspace-monitoring-faq.md

 #### Is there a set of command line tools to use with Rackspace Monitoring?

 Yes.
 Check out the [Raxmon project](https://github.com/racker/rackspace-monitoring-cli).
-It uses the Apache Libcloud framework for building a reliable API implementation that functions well.
+It uses the Apache&reg; Libcloud framework for building a reliable API implementation that functions well.

 To avoid repeating the Raxmon installation on each new cloud server, install it on your workstation and not on your server.